 Data sharing agreements are formal contracts between two or more parties, which include clearly documenting what data are being shared and how data may be used.
 In addition, the applicable laws of the jurisdiction that must be followed, agreements further define privacy, security, and confidentiality responsibilities of the parties, including policies and procedures.
-Examples of topics typically defined in agreements include: the period of the agreement, intended use of the data and limitations for its use, individuals' rights and confidentiality of participants' data, data security safeguards, operating policies and procedures, enforcement, and breach-handling procedures.
-An informative example of an agreement is the Data Use and Reciprocal Support Agreement (DURSA), in use in the United States.34
+Examples of topics typically defined in agreements include: the period of the agreement, intended use of the data and limitations for its use, individuals' rights and confidentiality of participants' data, data security safeguards, operating policies and procedures, enforcement, and breach-handling

+495 security safeguards, operating policies and procedures, enforcement, and breach-handling procedures.
+An informative example of an agreement is the Data Use and Reciprocal Support Agreement (DURSA), in use in the United States.